ghif-A/indonesian-life-expectancy-2021-w-regularization/README.md

 # indonesian-life-expectancy-2021-w-regularization
-A jupyter notebook archive of Data Science Competition MCF ITB 2022 by sabeb team
+A jupyter notebook archive of Data Science Competition MCF ITB 2022 by sabeb team.

 *Important note: This notebook was originally written in Indonesian.
 If you don't understand it, you can use your browser's translation feature.*